matrix-org/matrix-spec-proposals/proposals/3866-user-not-approved-error.md

 registration requests where only the last one can return such an error, in order to ensure the registration completes.

+This error can also be returned by login requests performed in the context of a user's first authentication through an SSO provider.
+Since this does not involve the user's client performing a `/register` request, this means the homeserver must track approval of users when they are registered as part of the SSO flow.

 Once an account is approved, homeserver must allow the user to log in (unless the account becomes unavailable for unrelated reasons, e.g. by getting deactivated).

 ## Potential issues

+### Informing the user about this feature before they register

-This MSC does not include a way to communicate to clients early on whether the homeserver requires new accounts to be approved by an administrator, which can make the registration experience frustrating (because the user might not be expecting to need to wait before using your account).
+This MSC does not include a way to communicate to clients early on whether the homeserver requires new accounts to be approved by an administrator, which can make the registration experience frustrating (because the user might not be expecting to need to wait before using their account).
+The author of this proposal tried and failed to figure out a good way to expose this information:

-It is also unclear how to inform a user about their account being approved.
-This can probably be done on a best-effort basis using contact information (e.g. email address) provided by the user during the registration process, if any.

-## Alternatives
+* the capabilities endpoint is authenticated and therefore does not work in this context
+* the `/versions` endpoint does not feel like the correct place to expose information about locally-enabled features

-The homeserver could include a boolean indicating whether new accounts require approval in the response to an initial `/register` request, but it feels out of place and possibly non-trivial to implement in a way that doesn't get in the way of User-Interactive Authentication.
+* adding a boolean to initial `/register` requests feels out of place, and could potentially be non-trivial to implement in a way that doesn't get in the way of User-Interactive Authentication

+### Informing the user about their account's approval

+By design, Matrix does not force users to provide way to contact them outside of Matrix (e.g. via email) when registering.
+This means the homeserver might not have a way to let the user know once their account has been approved by their administrator.
+In this case, homeservers should use the `m.none` value for the `approval_notice_medium` field in error responses.
+The expectation is then that a server administrator reaches out to the user out of bounds, or that the user waits some time before manually trying to log in again.

 ## Security considerations